How to Use Google Voice On Your Computer Desktop

 Getting Set Up

 The third step is to add any additional phone numbers that you want Google Voice to forward to.
 This means setting up your work phone, cell phone, or home phone to ring simultaneously when the Google Voice number is dialed.
 You can add a new linked number at any time by going to the settings tab, and then to the account tab.

 Top 3 Desktop Client Applications for Google Voice

 The fact that Google Voice is free to use and has a powerful signal that works even if you switch your network location makes it attractive; reliability is a big draw.
 It also lumps all your phone numbers into a single one, so it gives you more convenience.
 The only notable downside is the lack of a built-in desktop widget.

-Created specifically for Windows users, this powerful desktop client application enables you to listen to voicemail, send and receive SMS texts, and connect with your contacts via calls.
+Created specifically for Windows users, this powerful desktop client application enables you to listen to voicemail, send and receive SMS, and connect with your contacts via calls.
 It instantly notifies you of any incoming message, calls or voice mailbox.
 It also keeps a detailed log of all calls received or dialed, and it features voicemail transcription and audio playback.

 Built specifically for Mac enthusiasts, this Google Voice client allows its users to make or receive calls and SMS messages.
 You can also access the voice mailbox and send several SMS messages in a single batch.
 Its main advantage is its pleasant and easy-to-use interface, its ability to notify you of any alerts via customizable sounds, and its reverse call lookup that even works for numbers that aren’t on your contacts list.

 Google Voice by Google

 This is a Chrome extension that helps you stay connected with your Google Voice contacts through calls, preview your inbox, send SMS, and receive SMS notifications via the Chrome browser on your desktop.
 The extension appears in the form of a button on the browser’s toolbar, which alerts you of any incoming communications.